 This New England Clam Chowder is the absolute best!
-This easy chowder recipe is perfect comfort food for a cold night.
+Made with bacon, plenty of potatoes, and just the right amount of cream, this easy chowder recipe is the perfect comfort food for a cold night.

 This recipe has been a favorite in our house for ages!
 It is far and away Nathan’s favorite dinner recipe.
+This delicious New England Clam Chowder has so many amazing reviews.
+I’m sure that you too will find that this is the perfect warm and cozy soup and the recipe is always a success with my easy to follow steps.

 What makes this the best clam chowder recipe you ask?
 Simple.
 The roux starts out with bacon!
 A roux is the mixture of fat and flour to create a thickening agent.